AWS Virtualization

 Organization Account creation

-An account must be created in your organization.
+An account must be created in your AWS organization.
 This account will be used to launch an AWS VM when a user launches a lab.

 1. Log in to the AWS Management Console with your root account credentials.